mario7gs/soc-journey/README.md

 # soc-journey
-Sharing my personal journey to a CvberSecurity role
+Sharing my personal journey to a CyberSecurity role

 # 🛡️ SOC Analyst Journey – From Law to Cybersecurity